 - (a) The derived Release Limit for a given radionuclide is the release rate of that radionuclide to air or surface water during normal operation of a nuclear facility over the period of a calendar year, which would result in an individual receiving a dose equal to the regulatory annual dose limit for a member of the public. - (b) Analysis of air emissions is conducted weekly to monitor against internal performance targets.
 Emissions are reported using the fiscal calendar and months contain either four or five weeks.
 Values prefixed by an "<" indicate that reported results were less than the instrument detection limits. - (c) Exceedances of Action Levels must be reported by OPG to the CNSC.
 To prevent an Action Level from being reached, OPG has set Internal Investigation Levels that require emissions to be reviewed when they reach the high end of the normal range.
 Corrective actions are taken if necessary.
-There were no CNSC Action Level exceedance events in the fourth quarter of 2017. - (d) Action Level for gross alpha is not specified because it is not a routinely monitored radionuclide group at Pickering Nuclear as the activity is below the threshold value for monitoring. - (e) The increase in tritium releases in weeks 9 and 10 was primarily due to dryer performance issues in Unit 6, and a change in the operating conditions of the ventilation system in Unit 5 respectively. - (f) The increase in tritium releases in April and June (weeks 16 and 26 respectively) was primarily due to dryer performance issues in Unit 7.
-The releases returned to normal levels the following weeks. - (g) The increase in particulate releases in May and July (weeks 20 and 27 respectively) was primarily due to maintenance performed on the ventilation duct of the service wing chemistry laboratory. - (h) The increase in tritium releases in July (week 31) was primarily due to clogging of a strainer in Unit 7 resulting in water backed up into the service rooms.
-The increase in tritium releases in September (week 39) was primarily due to dryer performance issues in Unit 8.
+There were no CNSC Action Level exceedance events in the second quarter of 2017. - (d) Action Level for gross alpha is not specified because it is not a routinely monitored radionuclide group at Pickering Nuclear as the activity is below the threshold value for monitoring. - (e) The increase in tritium releases in weeks 9 and 10 was primarily due to dryer performance issues in Unit 6, and a change in the operating conditions of the ventilation system in Unit 5 respectively. - (f) The increase in tritium releases in April and June (weeks 16 and 26 respectively) was primarily due to dryer performance issues in Unit 7.
+The releases returned to normal levels the following weeks. - (g) The increase in particulate releases in May (week 20) was primarily due to maintenance performed on the ventilation duct of the service wing chemistry laboratory.